“Purchasing a complex international or around the world plane ticket can be confusing. That’s why asking the right questions is so important.”

 Knowing the right questions to ask could save you money and time and get you a better and more efficient ticket, and by extension more satisfying trip overall.

-So here’s a list of the most relevant and important questions to ask before booking around the world tickets from our talented staff of Personal Travel Consultants.
+So here’s a list of the most relevant and important questions to ask before booking around the world tickets from our talented staff of Travel Planners.

 1. Are there any additional stopovers I could add for free or inexpensively?